 Here’s a quick summary of the main differences between Final Salary and Defined Contribution Pensions

 |Defined Benefit Scheme

-|Flexibility||Fixed, guaranteed pension income increases each year to help protect against inflation.
+|Fixed, guaranteed pension income increases each year to help protect against inflation.

 If you want to take tax-free cash you must take your pension at the same time.

 |If you decide against taking an annuity then the level of income taken can be changed at any time.
 It can be increased or decreased to suit your needs at a particular time.
 However, there is a possibility your fund could run out.

-|Tax-Free Cash||In most DB schemes some of the income can be reduced and converted into tax-free cash.
-However, this is often less than is available under a DC arrangement.
-Tax-free cash must be taken in one go.||Tax-free cash is normally 25% of the total amount of the benefits being taken, or 25% of the member’s remaining available lifetime allowance, whichever is the lower.
+|Tax-free cash is normally 25% of the total amount of the benefits being taken, or 25% of the member’s remaining available lifetime allowance, whichever is the lower.
 The tax-free cash can be taken in stages rather than in one go.
 Tax treatment depends on your individual circumstances.

-|Death Benefits & Inheritance||Death Benefits are usually in the form of a dependant’s pension and cannot be passed on.
+|Death Benefits are usually in the form of a dependant’s pension and cannot be passed on.

 Dependants scheme pension: recipient always pays income tax at own rate.